vercel/next.js/examples/with-reasonml-todo/README.md

 This example builds upon the original `with-reasonml` example to show how a global state object can be used to track state across page within the application.

-It is intended to show how to build a simple, stateful application using hooks without the added complexity of a redux type library.
+It is intended to show how to build a stateful application using hooks without the added complexity of a redux type library.

 This example features: